 Request Description: Include rationale for request.

 If calculations are not standard, include calculations to get to salary figure in description.
-If Raul emails a calculation, include that.
+If Raul emails a calculation or it was discussed in a meeting, include that.

 “Continue”

 On next screen, enter the course(s) that correspond to the request under “Courses Covered”